openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

      as outlined in [XXXX], and creating conceptual architecture for how the proejcts fit together.
    * aligning projects, removing or archiving projects, as outlined in [XXXX].
+   * approving funds for budgets delegated to the project.
+A good example is the travel fund.
+   * follow and be up to date on Board/$FOUNDATION initiatives and communicate them to the projects.
    * defining common practices to be implemented across _$FOUNDATION_ projects, if any.
    * The CPC is also responsible for mediating technical conflicts between _$FOUNDATION_ Projects when attempts to resolve those conflicts within the Project